funwithflutter/flutter_confetti/README.md

 Enjoy the confetti.

 *NOTE:* Don't be greedy with the number of particles.
-Too many will result in performance issues.
-Future versions might be more performant.
+The more particles that are on screen the more calculations need to be performed.
+Performance improvements have been made, however this is still ongoing work.
+Too many particles will result in performance issues.
 Use wisely and carefully.